10 Best Value City Hotels in Sydney CBD

 ADGE Apartment Hotel

 A funky and fresh apartment hotel in Surry Hills, so technically not in the CBD, however Surry Hills is just a walk or a short bus ride away.
-Plus, it is one of the most popular inner city suburbs that you can find in Sydney – I can assure you that you will be very close to some very lovely bars and nightspots.
+Plus, this accommodation is one of the most popular inner city suburbs that you can find in Sydney – I can assure you that you will be very close to some very lovely bars and nightspots.

 But you don’t need to walk far thanks to the in-house Italian and the Japanese restaurants.
 There are many little things that will win you over, such as the nightly turndown service or the complimentary cheese platter.
 However, it’s the warm service and the attention to detail that will definitely win you over in no time at all.

-Grace Hotel Sydney
+The Grace Hotel Sydney

 The Grace is a classic when it comes to inner city hotels – personally I find the Neo-Gothic facade fascinating.
 The building used to be the headquarters of Grace Brothers, a department store chain which was very successful in the 1920’s and 1930’s.
 Inside, you are greeted by a distinguished Art Deco interior… a feast for your eyes!